 Unlike web analytics where tracking is straightforward, app download tracking requires bridging the gap between the initial click (often on web) and the final install event (in the app store or app itself).

-Mobile apps now account for over 70% of digital media time, making accurate download tracking more crucial than ever:
+Mobile apps continue to account for the majority of consumer digital time, which is exactly why accurate download tracking pays off:

 Marketing Budget Optimization: Identify which channels deliver the best ROI and reallocate budget accordingly